alf-tool/alf-core/README.md

     env = Alf::Environment.folder("path/to/a/folder")

 An environment built that way will look for .rash and .alf files in the specified folder and sub-folders.
 I'll of course strongly consider any contribution implementing the Environment contract on top of SQL or NoSQL databases or anything that can be useful to manipulate with relational algebra.
 Such contributions can be added to the project directly, in the lib/alf/environment folder, for example.
 A base template would look like:

-    class Alf::Environment
     class Foo < Alf::Environment

       #
       # You should at least implement the _dataset_ method that resolves a
       # name (a Symbol instance) to an Enumerable of tuples (typically a
       # Reader).
 See Alf::Environment for exact contract details.
       #
       def dataset(name)
-        end

       end

     end

 ### Adding file decoders, aka Readers